あたらしいを、あたりまえに J:COM

 High School Light Sound Festival (Osaka Central Station)

-Held at Zepp NAMBA since 2017 to support high school club activities in Hyogo, Kyoto, and Wakayama prefectures, mainly in Osaka.
+The event has been held at Zepp Namba since 2017 to support high school club activities in Osaka Prefecture, Hyogo Prefecture, Kyoto Prefecture, and Wakayama Prefecture.
 In November 2022, it was held with an audience for the first time in three years.
-The 22 representative schools that made it through the preliminaries had a lively performance, and the state of the day was broadcast on the community channel as a special program.
+The performances of the 22 representative schools that made it through the preliminary rounds were a big hit, and the event was broadcast as a special program on the community channel.

-From 2022, the festival will be broadcast on Amemura Vision during the winter vacation period for high school students.
+Starting in 2022, the festival will also be broadcast on Amemura Vision during high school students' winter break.

 Return to top of page